-Cured is a strong word, I won’t ever be cured as the condition always has the possibility of flaring up again, but I haven’t to this day had any more rashes and I no longer take my medication (I don’t like taking drugs of any sort) and I honestly believe that this diet has controlled my symptoms.
+Cured is a strong word.
+I won’t ever be cured as the condition always has the possibility of flaring up again, but I haven’t to this day had any more rashes and I no longer take my medication.
+I don’t like taking drugs of any sort.
+However, I honestly believe that this diet has controlled my symptoms.
 My condition worsens in the cold as I also have Raynaud’s disease (poor circulation in the body’s extremities) but I can see when I start to get red patches on my hands that I need to take extra care of myself, eat better and stay warm.

 When I know the condition is attempting to take hold

-Some days I find it tough having an ‘invisible condition’ – everything looks fine on the outside but you’re struggling on the inside with energy levels and feeling run-down etc!
+Some days I find it tough having an ‘invisible condition.’
+Everything looks fine on the outside but you’re struggling on the inside with energy levels and feeling run-down etc!
 People think that just because I look well, that I am well, but that’s not always the case.
 Although I am definitely lucky to have found diet as a coping strategy!
-I’m not saying that it will work for everyone but you have nothing to lose by giving it a try – and if one person’s condition is made the tiniest bit easier to deal with by the information that I’ve put out there, then it’s worth showing my horrible photos to the world!
+I’m not saying that it will work for everyone but you have nothing to lose by giving it a try.
+If one person’s condition is made the tiniest bit easier to deal with by the information that I’ve put out there, then it’s worth showing my horrible photos to the world!

 The best thing is I’ve been sunbathing and lying on beaches ever since and it’s not caused me a single problem!!

-I can play on the beach with my godchildren, I can run around in shorts and a T-Shirt and swim in the sea and I’ve had no ill effects since that first outbreak!
+I can play on the beach with my godchildren and niece.
+I can run around in shorts and a T-Shirt and swim in the sea and I’ve had no ill effects since that first outbreak!